Akira Schmid: Playing career

 On 29 June 2024, during the 2024 NHL entry draft, Schmid and Alexander Holtz were traded to the Vegas Golden Knights in exchange for Paul Cotter and a third-round pick in 2025.
 As a restricted free agent, Schmid did not receive a qualifying offer from Vegas, and thus became an unrestricted free agent two days later; however, he ultimately signed a two-year contract with Vegas on 3 July.
 Since he was the third-string goaltender for Vegas behind Adin Hill and Ilya Samsonov, Schmid was reassigned to the AHL's Henderson Silver Knights on 2 October.
 Following an injury to Samsonov, Schmid was recalled to the NHL on 2 November; he subsequently made his debut for Vegas on 11 November, entering a game against the Carolina Hurricanes in relief of Hill, and stopping all 12 shots faced.
 After another recall in March 2025 following a second Samsonov injury, Schmid made his first start for Vegas on 6 April, stopping 21 of 23 shots faced in a 3–2 overtime victory over the Calgary Flames.
 Schmid later made his playoff debut for Vegas on 24 April, entering in relief of Hill again and stopping all nine shots faced in a 5–2 first-round game 3 loss to the Minnesota Wild.

 After entering the 2025–26 season as Hill's full-time backup, Schmid took over as Vegas' starter in late October after Hill suffered a lower-body injury.
 Schmid subsequently recorded his first shutout with Vegas on 4 November 2025, stopping all 24 shots faced in a 1–0 victory over the Detroit Red Wings.

+On 29 June 2026, Schmid was traded by the Golden Knights to the Florida Panthers, in exchange for a 2028 third-round pick.
+As a restricted free agent, Schmid was later signed to a two-year, $4 million contract extension with the Panthers on 24 July 2026.